radzenhq/radzen-blazor/Radzen.DocFX/articles/index.md

 # Welcome to Radzen.Blazor!

 Congratulations!
 You have discovered the Radzen Blazor commponents - the most complete, free and open source component library for Blazor.
-Here you will find helpful instructions and tutorial that will allow you to get productive fast.
+Here you will find helpful instructions and article that will allow you to get productive fast.

 ## Where to start